2122265L/IIR_filter/README.md

 ## Usage

 Access the Module with:

   `import IIRpy`

 ## Initialisation

-Create an instance of the function and initialise it as follows `Var = IIRpy.IIR(order, Cutoff_frequencies, Filter_type)`
+Create an instance of the function and initialise it as follows:

+  `Var = IIRpy.IIR(order, Cutoff_frequencies, Filter_type)`

 ## Filtering